soroku24/SyncSecurePlus/README.md

 ## Installation

-1. Download the DiscordVelocityPlus plugin jar file.
+1. Download the SyncSecurePlus plugin jar file.
 2. Place the jar file in the `plugins` directory of your Minecraft server.
-3. Start your server to generate the default configuration files for DiscordVelocityPlus.
+3. Start your server to generate the default configuration files for SyncSecurePlus.
 4. Configure the plugin using the generated configuration files.

 ## Configuration

-Below is an example configuration for DiscordVelocityPlus:
+Below is an example configuration for SyncSecurePlus:

 ```yaml
 enabled: true # Set to true to enable the feature